 The Seventh Year – Exploring New Horizons

-More independent writing is to be done now, and creative exercises show how a conscious choice of words calls the intended images to the reader’s mind.
+A wide range of creative exercises and classical poems shows how a conscious choice of words calls the intended images to the reader’s mind.

-Metaphor and simile are employed, poems analysed for the first time, and a more personal writer’s voice develops.
+Metaphor and simile are employed, poems are analysed for the first time, and a more personal writer’s voice develops.

 Christian Europe